juandarr/advent-of-code/README.md

 python aoc.py 2022.1.1 test
 ```
 This instruction will execute the `test` problem of day `1`, challenge `1` of year `2022`.

+### tests
+One or more tests can be added and specified for each particular challenge at the main execution section of the challenge's file.
+For more information, explore the utils file, `performTests` function.

 ## AOC 2023
 I solved every challenge for the year 2023.
 The code has been categorized in three basic parts: